cs480x-22c/a1-ghd3/README.md

 This was my first time using github for something like this and also my first time using JavaScript, so getting the page to display the way I wanted it to wasn't as easy as I'd hoped, but I'm still happy with how it turned out.
+The background color is random and the size of the shapes is also random